guardian/coding-exercise-project/README.md

 💻 Clone the repo `git clone git@github.com:guardian/coding-exercise-project.git`

+🔓 If you are on Windows allow the running of Powershell scripts by running the following in Powershell as an Administrator `Set-ExecutionPolicy -ExecutionPolicy Unrestricted`

 🗂 Switch directories to the language of your choosing

-🔌 Install dependencies and perform other setup tasks `./script/setup` (usually uses [homebrew](https://brew.sh/))
+🔌 Install dependencies and perform other setup tasks.
+- If you are using MacOS or Linux run `./script/setup` (usually uses [homebrew](https://brew.sh/))
+- If you are using Windows run `./script/setup.ps1`

-🧪 Run the tests and witness them fail `./script/test`
+🧪 Run the tests and witness them fail `./script/test` (or if on Windows use `./script/test.ps1`)

 💻 Now it is up to you!
 Using your editor of choice, start writing code!